 - Bone pain.

 - Severe depression.

 - Mood disorders.

-In addition to the negative effects from the drug itself, abusers who inject bath salts face additional, and possibly lethal, toxic side effects including:
+In addition to the negative effects of the drug itself, abusers who inject bath salts face additional, and possibly lethal, toxic side effects including:

 - Vein blockage.